Bacalhau: The Staple of Portuguese Cuisine

-Bacalhau is Portuguese for dry, salted cod, and referred to as Bacalao in Spain or Bacala in Italy.
+Bacalhau is Portuguese for dry, salted cod, and is referred to as Bacalao in Spain or Bacala in Italy.
 Today we take a look at it from a Portuguese perspective.
 Historically, Bacalhau was the staple for these three predominately Catholic countries during Lent, when meat was considered a forbidden food.
-And although the recipes have diversified and evolved, it can still be found on the dinner table of Portuguese, Spanish and Italian families in all its glorious forms today.
+And although the recipes have diversified and evolved, bacalhau can still be found on the dinner table of Portuguese, Spanish and Italian families in all its glorious forms today.

 Although the fiercely independent Basques, from the northern region of Spain called Pais Vasco, lay claim to first curing cod, the Vikings had traveled to the Newfoundland in the 12th century and were said to have hung it in the brutal winter air until it lost four-fifths of its weight becoming durable as plywood.
-The obvious lack of refrigeration at the time warranted the drying and salting of meat and fish but this technique was also an ancient way for preserving nutrients in the codfish, whereby making it more palatable.
-Nicknamed fiel amigo, or faithful friend, the cod has remained an integral part of the Portuguese cuisine for centuries.
+The obvious lack of refrigeration at the time warranted the drying and salting of meat and fish but this technique was also an ancient way of preserving nutrients in the codfish, whereby making it more palatable.
+Nicknamed fiel amigo, or faithful friend, the cod has remained an integral part of Portuguese cuisine for centuries.

 Bacalhau à Brás: This Bacalhau dish is by far my favorite, and the one I first enjoyed when first stepping upon Portuguese soil.
 The codfish is cooked up in a “fried rice” style with strips of potato, onion and scrambled egg and garnished with some delicious jumbo Portuguese black olives.
 The flavor is sumptuous and far from overpowering.